angular/angular/packages/compiler/design/separate_compilation.md

 ### Application output

-The output of the ivy compiler only optionally generates the factories generated by the Renderer2 style output of Angular 5.0.
-In ivy, the information that was generated in factories is now generated in Angular as a definition that is generated as a static field on the Angular decorated class.
+The output of the Ivy compiler only optionally generates the factories generated by the Renderer2 style output of Angular 5.0.
+In Ivy, the information that was generated in factories is now generated in Angular as a definition that is generated as a static field in the Angular decorated class.

 Renderer2 requires that, when building the final application, all factories for all libraries also be generated.
-In ivy, the definitions are generated when the library is compiled.
+In Ivy, the definitions are generated when the library is compiled.

-The ivy compile can adapt Renderer2 target libraries by generating the factories for them and back-patching, at runtime, the static property into the class.
+The Ivy compile can adapt Renderer2 target libraries by generating the factories for them and back-patching, at runtime, the static property into the class.

 #### Back-patching module (`"renderer2BackPatching"`)

-When an application contains Renderer2 target libraries the ivy definitions need to be back-patch onto the component, directive, module, pipe, and injectable classes.
+When an application contains Renderer2 target libraries the Ivy definitions need to be back-patch onto the component, directive, module, pipe, and injectable classes.